 As long as the amount is small and reasonable, asparagus presents no problems for dogs.

-Another yes to close things out!
 If you dog has a taste for peas, then by all means, let them have a few!
+This is a yes.

 In 1816, Richard Lawrence wrote that “parsnips, carrots, cabbages, and, indeed all vegetable matter, will feed dogs sufficiently well for the purposes of their existence.”
 Fortunately, we know better now to steer our dogs clear of avocado and onion, as well as to keep them from many unripened vegetable plants in the garden.